- What are the benefits of applying to SDSU's College of Nursing?

 For the programs in Rapid City and Aberdeen, the priority deadline is June 1.
 For the program in Sioux Falls, the priority deadline is January 25.

 - How are applications evaluated?

-Evaluation is based on completed courses, cumulative grade point average, pre-nursing grade point average, personal statement and a personal interview with two faculty members in the College of Nursing.
+Evaluation is based on completed courses, cumulative grade point average, pre-nursing grade point average, written statements and oral interview questions.

 - How will I know if I’ve been chosen for an interview?

 Approximately 4-5 weeks after the application deadline, applicants who have met all eligibility requirements and have complete NursingCAS applications will be notified of their eligibility for a personal interview.